 I have described this book to others as theology: lived in practice,

-.
+told in story.
 Which might explain why for me the most difficult chapter to

 read is the one on Palestine.
 It is less “flowing story” and more “historical